AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When using keyboard navigation to open the email link popup window, the error suggestions displayed on the user interface for the 'To' and 'From' fields are not descriptive (CQ-4290930).

-* When navigating to the email link dailog box, the screen reader does not narrate the label information for the newly added edit fields on using the down arrow and form mode shortcut key ('F') (CQ-4290934).
+* When navigating to the email link dialog box, the screen reader does not narrate the label information for the newly added edit fields on using the down arrow and form mode shortcut key ('F') (CQ-4290934).

-* When navigating to the email link dailog box, the screen reader does not reflect the visual asterisk (*) symbol for the 'To' and 'From' mandatory fields (CQ-4290935).
+* When navigating to the email link dialog box, the screen reader does not reflect the visual asterisk (*) symbol for the 'To' and 'From' mandatory fields (CQ-4290935).

 * The users are not able to identify the landmark and region using the shortcut keys ('D', 'R') (CQ-4312118).